-To define a built-in map tile layer on the client side, you need to add a script tag to your application web page to load the Google or Bing Maps JavaScript library, create a MVGoogleTileLayer or MVBingTileLayer object, and add it to the MVMapView object.
+To define a built-in map tile layer on the client side, you need to create a MVGoogleTileLayer or MVBingTileLayer object, and add it to the MVMapView object.
+(As of Oracle Fusion Middleware Release 11.1.1.6, MVGoogleTileLayer uses the Google Maps Version 3 API by default, and MVBingTileLayer uses the Bing Maps Version 7 API by default.)

-For example, to use Google tiles, add the following script tag to your application Web page:
+For example, to use Google tiles, add the Google tile layer to your map: